Soul Food Turnip Greens

 3. Cook the turnip in a savory salty broth.

 4. Add baking soda.

 Method #3 and #4 are my go-to’s!
-Cooking turnip greens in salty, smokey, spicy chicken broth is the bees knees and really flavor those tunip greens to pure perfect!
-Salt is one of my favorite ways to cut the bitterness in tunip greens.
-I then add about 1/2 teaspoon baking soda to the broth and simmer for the last 20 minutes.
+Cooking turnip greens in salty, smokey, spicy chicken broth is the bee’s knees and really flavors those turnip greens to pure perfection.
+Salt is one of my favorite ways to cut the bitterness in turnip greens.
+I then add about 1/2 teaspoon of baking soda to the broth and simmer for the last 20 minutes.
 Works like a charm!

 Sometimes turnips greens will have a strong bite if they aren’t cooked long enough.
 I like to REALLY cook (overcook) my greens.
 I guess it’s a southern thing but I’m not into my greens having a firm texture at all.

 Besides eating these soul food turnip greens to help boost my iron absorption, I also added other healing, iron-rich foods to my diet.
 My cousin, “Dr. Mechelle,” as I call her, recommended several iron fluorine teas like Elderberry, blue vervain, dandelion root, and sarsaparilla tea.
 I also added key lime water and grass-fed beef.
 I’ll create a different post about the foods that I used once I get my iron rechecked in a few months.